POPLA Privacy notice

 In some specific circumstances you have the right to request that we stop processing your personal data for example, when you withdraw consent, or object and we have no legitimate overriding interest, or once the purpose for which we hold the data has come to an end.

-Please note that if your appeal is active when you ask to withdraw it or object to the processing of your personal data, POPLA will not be able to continue to process your appeal.
+Please note that if your appeal is active when you ask us to stop processing of your personal data, POPLA will not be able to continue to process your appeal.

 Monitoring and recording of telephone calls

-Recordings are used to protect the interests of those participating in the call and provides us with useful information or evidence that supports your appeal.
+We record and monitor incoming and outgoing telephone calls (if it’s not withheld).
+Recordings are used to protect the interests of those participating in the call and provide us with useful information or evidence that supports your complaint.
 Recordings may also be used for staff training exercises, to improve the quality of our services.

 The telephone calls that we record will be kept secure and subsequently deleted in a structured and organised manner.
 Recorded calls are kept for a period of twelve (12) months.
 If a call recording provides useful information or evidence that supports your appeal we may keep this as part of your appeal for a period of 6 years.